Samsung Galaxy Buds Pro review9

 Galaxy Buds Pro design and color options

-While Samsung's previous bean-shaped Galaxy Buds Live were objectively cool and personally fit my ears really well, their in-ear fit wasn't optimal for some users, which could be why Samsung has decided to go back to a safer design for the Buds Pro.
+While Samsung's previous bean-shaped Galaxy Buds Live were objectively cool and personally fit my ears really well, their in-ear fit wasn't optimal for some users, which could be why Samsung has decided to go back to a safer design here with the Buds Pro.

-The Buds Pro earbuds are actually similar in design to last year's Galaxy Buds Plus and sport traditional rubber eartips, which should provide the best in-ear seal for most users.
-Out the box they will come with small, medium and large eartips to choose from.
-The outer top part of the earbuds is made out of glossy plastic, while the rest is matte plastic.
+The Buds Pro earbuds are actually similar in design to last year's Galaxy Buds Plus and sport traditional rubber eartips, so they should fit perfectly in most users' ears.
+And to make sure of it, out of the box Samsung has included three sizes of eartips to choose from – small, medium and large.
+The outer touch-sensitive part of the earbuds is made out of glossy plastic, while the rest is matte plastic.

-Speaking of the design, the Samsung Galaxy Buds Pro will be coming in three color variants, to match the new Galaxy S21:
+As for color options, the Samsung Galaxy Buds Pro come in three color variants that perfectly match the new Galaxy S21+: